SufficientlySecure/calendar-import-export/README.md

 # Contribute

-Fork the git repository, make changes and submit a Pull Request.
-I will merge your changes back into the main project.
+Fork the git repository, make changes and submit a pull request with the details.

 # Libraries